Varieties of Chinese: Nominals

 Nouns in Chinese varieties are generally not marked for number.

 As in languages of the Mainland Southeast Asia linguistic area, Chinese varieties require an intervening classifier when a noun is preceded by a demonstrative or numeral.

 The inventory of classifiers tends to be larger in the south than in the north, where some varieties use only the general classifier cognate with 个/個.

+Most Chinese varieties form the diminutive, often indicating familiarity or even becoming a marker of nouns, by suffixing a reduced form of a word for 'son, child', typically cognates of 儿/兒 or 子.

+Reduction of the former to rhotacization is a pervasive feature of Beijing speech, partially incorporated into Standard Chinese.

+Min varieties use a distinctive morpheme derived from Proto-Min *kiɑn^{B} 囝 'son'.

+In Taiwanese Hokkien, this suffix has been reduced to though a process that can be traced through 17th-century accounts of Hokkien.

+In several southern and central varieties, the original diminutive suffix is unclear, as it has been reduced to a final glottal stop, glottal constriction, or a pattern of tonal change.

 First- and second-person pronouns are cognate across all varieties.
 For third-person pronouns, Jin, Mandarin, and Xiang varieties have cognate forms, but other varieties generally use forms that originally had a velar or glottal initial: